King-141319/Pythagorean-tree/README.md

 # Pythagorean-tree
 Drawing Pythagorean tree through Haskell and Gloss library

-If your computer can't render the shape in a windows, you can access the markdown file above.
+You can access the markdown file above if your computer can't render the shape by opening a new window.